NoumenaDigital/npl-integrations/README.md

 ### Streamlit UI

-The `./streamlit-ui` folder contains a frontend implemented in python with the Streamlit library.
+The `./streamlit-ui` folder contains a frontend implemented in Python with the Streamlit library.
 In this setup, the Streamlit UI runs locally and connects to the engine on Noumena Cloud.

 #### Setup

 1. set up & activate your Python venv
-2. run `mvn install` to generate the python client from the NPL code
+2. run `mvn install` to generate the Python client from the NPL code
 3. run `cd streamlit-ui && pip install -r requirements.txt`

 Note: it is needed to install requirements every time NPL code is changed.